Tales of Pirx the Pilot: Pirx universe

 About the country of origin of Pirx, we know only that money there are called "crowns" (koruny).
 The time frame of the events may sometimes look like near future: while some stories mention private businesses, Orlinski describes the landscapes in stories as "inspired by those of Polish People's Republic".
 At the same time, "The romantic times of astronautics have long gone" and mankind is busy colonizing the Solar System, has some settlements on the Moon and Mars, and is even beginning the exploration of the other star systems.

 Pirx is a cadet, a pilot, and finally a captain of a merchant spaceship, and the stories relate his life and various things that happen to him during his travels between the Earth, Moon, and Mars.

 Pirx

-In a way, Pirx is as an ordinary "working man" who unlike traditional heroic space pilots has little if anything heroic about him.
+In a way, Pirx is an ordinary "working man" who unlike traditional heroic space pilots has little if anything heroic about him.
 He sometimes finds himself in extreme situations, which he overcomes mostly through ordinary common sense and average luck.
 In particular, in the story The Inquest, Lem puts forth the idea that what is perceived a human weakness is in fact an advantage over a perfect machine.
 In this tale Pirx defeats the robot, because a human can hesitate, make wrong decisions, have doubts, but a robot cannot.